timothypratley/reanimated/README.md

 ## Overview

-* Concise expressions.
+* Concise spring animation expressions.
-* Springs.
-* Reactive value interpolation.
 * Local time state, not part of your model.
 * Calculates only while animating.
+* This then that style timeline helper.

 ## The approach

 React style UIs have many advantages, but it is not always clear how to animate them.
 Existing animation libraries focus on manipulating DOM elements, which conflicts with the lifecycle that React imposes on them.
 Reanimated avoids this problem by making animation part of your UI definition.